-The bad habit of going to bed with makeup on your face not only has negative consequences on your skin’s health, but can also cause discomfort for your eyes.
+The bad habit of going to bed with makeup on your face not only has negative consequences for your skin’s health, but it can also cause discomfort for your eyes.

-The chemicals contained in makeup generate alterations in the skin, causing pimples, irritation, and sties.
+The chemicals contained in makeup generate alterations in the skin, thus causing pimples, irritation, and sties.